 v) internal financial controls to be followed by the company are laid down and thatsuch internal financial controls are adequate and were operating effectively.

 vi) proper systems have been devised to ensure compliance with the provisions of allapplicable laws and that such systems are adequate and operating effectively.

 Implementation of Code of Corporate Governance

-company has been observing the Code of Corporate Governance by adopting most of thegood corporate governance policies as under Schedule V Regulation 34(3) and 53(f) of Securities ExchangeBoard of India (Listing Obligation & Disclosure Requirement) Regulation 2015.
-Thestatus of implementation of the Code of Corporate Governance isenclosed as Annexure B.
+As per the SEBI (Depositories and Participants) (Amendment) Regulations 2012 thedisclosure requirements and corporate governance norms as specified for the listedcompanies mutatis mutandis are applicable to the depository.
+Your company has beenobserving the Code of Corporate Governance by adopting most of the good corporategovernance policies as under Schedule V Regulation 34(3) and 53(f) of Securities ExchangeBoard of India (Listing Obligation & Disclosure Requirement) Regulation 2015.
+Thestatus of implementation of the Code of Corporate Governance is enclosed as Annexure F.

 Management Discussion and Analysis Report

-Pursuant to the provisions of the Companies Act 2013 the Nomination andRemuneration/Compensation Committee and the Independent Directors have carried outseparately an annual performance evaluation of its directors individually the Board as awhole and its Committees and the Chairperson of the Company.
+Pursuant to the provisions of the Companies Act 2013 the Nomination andRemuneration/Compensation Committee and the Independent Directors have carried outseparately an annual performance evaluation of its Directors individually the Board as awhole and its Committees and the Chairperson of the Company.
 The manner in which theevaluation has been carried out has been explained in the Corporate Governance Report.

 Report by Internal Complaints Committee

 As per The Sexual Harassment of Woman at Workplace (Prevention Prohibition andRedressal) Act 2013 (the Act) it is mandatory for every employer to constitute aCommittee to be known as the Internal Complaints Committee'.
 Accordingly theCommittee was constituted by Board and it meets periodically to review the complaints ifany received from female employees.